Captured are circularized: A relativistic treatment of extreme mass ratio inspirals crossing accretion disks: Results

 \subsection{Orbital evolution of stars}

-To assess the reliability of the adiabatic approximation in tracking secular evolution of a star colliding with an accretion disk, we first compare adiabatic evolution with full orbital evolution with the aero-drag force~\eqref{eq:aero drag}: the semi-major axis $a(t)\equiv p/(1-e^2)$, the eccentricity $e(t)$ and the inclination angle $\iota(t)$.
+To assess the reliability of the adiabatic approximation in tracking secular evolution of a star colliding with an accretion disk, we first compare adiabatic evolution with full orbital evolution with the aero-drag force~\eqref{eq:aero drag}: semimajor axis $a(t)\equiv p/(1-e^2)$, the eccentricity $e(t)$ and the inclination angle $\iota(t)$.